Team Fortress 2: Free-to-play

-Bot accounts and "#SaveTF2"
+Bot accounts and online protests

-Since early 2020, Team Fortress 2 has endured large amounts of bot accounts entering Valve casual matchmaking servers.
+In early 2020, Team Fortress 2 saw a drastic increase in bot accounts entering Valve's casual matchmaking servers.
 Though bot accounts had been an issue in Team Fortress 2 for some time prior to this, multiple sources began to report a spike in activity for these bot accounts.
-The activities of these bots have included forcibly crashing servers, spamming copypastas in the text chats of matches, assuming other players' usernames, and the usage of aimbots.
-Additionally, some bots were programmed taking advantage of a TF2 source code leak that Valve had confirmed in April 2020.
-A common bot that exploited this leak used the Sniper class, allowing them to exploit the "headshot" mechanic to instantly kill enemy players from across the map regardless of direction they were aiming.
+The activities of these bots have included forcibly crashing servers, spamming obscenities and copypastas in text chats or audio in the voice chats of matches, assuming other players' usernames to confuse players attempting to kick them from the server, and the usage of aimbot cheating software.
+Additionally, some bots were programmed after a TF2 source code leak which Valve had confirmed in April 2020.

 On June 16, 2020, Valve responded to this by restricting accounts that have not paid for Mann Co.
-Store items from the use of voice and text chat in-game.
+Store items or purchased Team Fortress 2 prior to the game becoming free-to-play from the use of both voice and text chat in game.
 On June 24, all players were restricted from changing their Steam username while connected to any Valve matchmaking server or any server with display name updates disabled.
-Their updated username would display on the Steam platform, but would not show in game until they reconnected to the server or joined a new server.
 The change was implemented to prevent bots from changing their display name to impersonate legitimate players, which allowed the bots to avoid being kicked due to the confusion caused by their duplicate name.
+On voting, changes were also introduced to prevent bots from spamming this functionality in an attempt to prevent bots from kicking real players.

-Approximately one year later, on June 22, 2021, additional changes were implemented to discourage bot activity.
-Another YouTuber, Toofty, posted a video that provided input from several of those that were behind the bot problem; reasons given ranged from grieving against Valve developers to simply finding the disruption fun to watch.
-These are issues normally dealt with by a game's developer but Valve's lack of response allowed their activities to go unchecked for two years.
+On June 22, 2021, additional changes were implemented to discourage bot activity.
+The YouTuber "Toofty" posted a video which provided input from several of those responsible for the bots; their reasons for hosting the bots ranged from grievances against Valve to simply taking pleasure in the disruption.